-General Information on the sustainable investment approach:
+General Information on the sustainable investment approach

-The sustainable investment objective of the product is to allocate the capital towards companies:

-- that provide positive innovative solutions to tackle issues related to key environmental themes such as renewable energy, industrial energy efficiency, sustainable waste and water management, sustainable land use, clean transportation, green building, and - that contribute positively through their products, services and/or practices to the achievement of one or more of the United Nations Sustainable Development Goals (the "SDGs").
+The sustainable investment objective of the product is to provide long-term capital growth by investing in European equities securities through an investment process that fully integrates sustainability considerations by allocating the capital towards companies that contribute positively through their products, services and/or practices to the achievement of one or more of the United Nations Sustainable Development Goals (the "SDGs").

-The product aims at investing in sustainable investments as defined under article 2(17) SFDR and achieves this by investing at least 90% of its net assets in sustainable investments, having a minimum of 60% with an environmental objective and a minimum of 1% with a social objective.
+The product aims at investing in sustainable investments as defined under article 2(17) SFDR and achieves this by investing at least 90% of its net assets in sustainable investments, having a minimum of 25% with an environmental objective and a minimum of 25% with a social objective.
 All exposure to sustainable investments is via direct equity exposures in investee entities.
-The product may hold up to 10% of cash or cash equivalents and derivatives (such as money market instruments, money market funds) for currency risk management purposes.
+The product may hold up to 10% of cash or cash equivalents (such as money market instruments, money market funds) and derivatives for currency risk management purposes.

-The product commits to invest at least 12% of its assets in companies whose economic activities are aligned with the EU Taxonomy objectives.
+The product commits to invest at least 4% of its assets in companies whose economic activities are aligned with the EU Taxonomy objectives.
 The alignment with the EU Taxonomy of the economic activities is based on revenues directly reported by the issuers or equivalent data collected or estimated by third party data provider based on publicly available information.
 Data reported directly by companies take prevalence on estimated data.

-Mirova's proprietary sustainable impact assessment framework has been developed to assess the overall impact of assets on sustainability and to retain investments targets that contribute to the SDGs while having no significant negative impact on other SDGs.
-The assessment of good governance practices is integrated into Mirova's extra-financial and financial assessment and described in the section D. Investment Strategy.
+Mirova's proprietary sustainable impact assessment framework has been developed to assess the overall impact of assets on sustainability and to identify investments targets that contribute to the SDGs while having no significant negative impact on other SDGs.
+The assessment of good governance practices is integrated into Mirova's sustainable impact and financial assessment and described in the section D. Investment Strategy.

-The sustainability assessment framework aims at identifying companies that contribute positively through their products, services or practices to environmental and social themes defined by Mirova: i.e climate stability, biodiversity, circular economy, socio-economic development, health & wellness, and diversity & inclusion.
+The impact assessment framework aims at identifying companies that contribute positively through their products, services or practices to environmental and social themes defined by Mirova.

-The analysis systematically includes review of the relevant residual environmental and social risks originating from companies' activities and practices and assesses the quality of the company's measures to mitigate these risks (the "DNSH test").
-Such analysis considers notably the degree of exposure of the investee company to certain sectors or activities that may be considered to be damaging for the environment and/or the society and exposure to relevant environmental or social controversies.
+The analysis systematically includes review of the relevant residual environmental and social risks originating from companies' activities and practices and assesses the quality of the company's measures to mitigate these risks (the "Do No Significant Harm test").
+Such analysis considers notably the degree of exposure of the investee company to certain sectors or activities that may be considered to be damaging for the environment and/or society and exposure to relevant environmental or social controversies.

-As a result of this qualitative analysis, Mirova issues a binding opinion based on which companies whose economic activities or practices are deemed to have a significant negative impact on the achievement of one or more of the UN SDGs are systematically excluded from the investment universe regardless of their otherwise positive contribution.
+As a result of this qualitative analysis, Mirova issues a binding sustainability opinion on each investee company.
+Companies whose economic activities or practices are deemed to have a significant negative impact on the achievement of one or more of the UN SDGs are systematically excluded from the investment universe regardless of their otherwise positive contribution.